-All allegations, observations, or suspected cases of abuse, neglect, or exploitation must be reported to the charge nurse and/or nurse manager immediately.
-Forms of abuse include: child abuse, adult/elder abuse, physical assault, domestic violence, sexual assault (including rape and sexual molestation), and exploitation.
+All allegations, observations, or suspected cases of abuse, neglect, or exploitation must be reported to the Unit Manager and/or Director of Nursing immediately.
+Forms of abuse include: adult/elder abuse, physical abuse, mental abuse, verbal abuse, neglect, involuntary seclusion, misappropriation of funds, domestic violence, sexual assault (including rape and sexual molestation), and exploitation.